Mercedes-EQ: Future

 Mercedes-Benz phased out the EQ- prefix from its electric vehicles after the first-generation models come to the end of their life cycles, with electric vehicles to instead adopt the ‘with EQ Technology’ suffix.
 The battery-electric G580 with EQ Technology marked the start of the new EV naming strategy.
-It will be followed by the battery-electric version of the third-generation CLA as the first vehicle built on the electric-first platform Mercedes Modular Architecture (MMA).
+It will be followed by the battery-electric version of the third-generation CLA as the first vehicle built on the electric-first platform Mercedes-Benz Modular Architecture (MMA).
 An electric version of the CLA Shooting Brake, and EQA and EQB replacements will be built on the same platform.

 Mercedes-Benz cancelled the electric MB.EA Large platform intended to underpin follow-on versions of the Mercedes-Benz EQE and EQS electric sedans and SUVs, instead working on to evolve the EVA2 platform.
 However, the MB.EA Medium is still in development.
 The first model built on the MB.EA platform is an all-electric version of the GLC, which will serve as an indirect replacement for the EQC.
 However, the ICE variant of the GLC will remain on a developed version of the existing MRA architecture.

 Electric versions of C-Class, E-Class and S-Class are in development.